osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Shockwave:
             - Removed reliance on WeaponAimedOver, now spreads at 22.5 degree angles
             - Added a few more sparks after the main shockwave begins for visual effect
+            - Decreased damage just barely
         - Lightning Storm:
             - Added lightningbolt.wav sounds back in
             - Increased cost from $25,000 to $30,000
             - Slowed down the pace by a few seconds to make it easier to watch
+        - Hornet Nest:
+            - Increased cost to $40,000
+            - Decreased armslevel from 2 to 1
         - Shields:
             - Decreased radius of Heavy Shield slightly (between regular and ultra size)
-            - Increased base projectile damage done to Heavy Force Shield from 10 to 15
             - Increased Mag Deflect's <deflectpower> from 50% to 75%
             - Reworked shield <penetration> values.
                 - Regular shields offer most raw damage resistance, then mags, then force shields.